Blobby-Boi/uBlobeBM/README.md

 # Welcome to uBlobeBM (BlobeBM uBlock Edition)!
-uBlobeBM is an exploit that can run bookmarklets using uBlock Origin.
+uBlobeBM is a tool that can run bookmarklets using uBlock Origin.
 It's very useful if bookmarklets don't work on your device or if they are blocked by your administrator.

 ### How to setup uBlobeBM
 Make sure that you have uBlock Origin installed on your computer.
 If you dont, download it [here](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).